gangliao/TIGER/README.md

 #### Semantic Checking

-In our implementation, it consists of semantic checks.
+In our implementation, semantic checks are also performed.
 It leverages action symbols, semantic records on the stack and symbol table.

 There are several cases in Tiger where type checking must occur: